radiasoft/rsopt/docs/codes/genesis.rst

                 cores: 4

 Providing an objective value
 ----------------------------
-When using ``elegant`` as part of an optimization run in rsopt you will need to provide an objective function in the ``options.objective_function`` field.
-The objective function is always executed in the same directory that ``elegant`` was run in for each new job and so can easily be used to read any output from elegant to perform required calculations.
+When using ``Genesis`` as the final code of an optimization run in rsopt you will need to provide an objective function in the
+``options.objective_function`` field.
+The objective function is always executed in the same directory that ``genesis`` was run in for each new job and so can easily be used to read any output from ``genesis`` to perform required calculations.

 ..
 [1] http://genesis.web.psi.ch/
 ..
 [2] https://github.com/slaclab/lume-genesis